You are located in service: KI:connect / RWTHgpt

 This page describes which additional features you can use while chatting.

-Starting chats
+Starting Chats

 Screenshot of the RWTHgpt user interface on which the “New chat” button is marked on the left and the input line is marked at the bottom center.

-Editing prompts
+Editing Prompts

 Screenshot of the RWTHgpt user interface on which the button for editing the message is marked at the bottom right within the sent message.

-Copying answers
+Copying Answers

 You can select the desired text as usual and then copy it to the clipboard using the mouse or the corresponding key combination.
 In this case, the selected text is saved to the clipboard in HTML format so that formatting in the selected text, such as bold print or headings, is retained.
 This variant corresponds to copying content from a normal website.